 “The somatostatin-positive subset of GABA-releasing cells, therefore, appear ideally suited to limit the overexcitation of neural networks that occurs during the chronically stressful situations that figure as major culprits in depressive disorders,” Lüscher concluded.

-Researchers hope the new finding’s of this study will lead science to a new form of antidepressant treatment which acts immediately, similar to GABA-enhancing drugs.
+Researchers hope the new finding’s of the study will lead science to a new form of antidepressant treatment which acts immediately, similar to GABA-enhancing benzodiazepines.